 Aparna Agnihotri: Aparna is a recent graduate from McGeorge School of Law.
 During law school, Aparna was heavily involved in the Student Bar Association and Middle Eastern and South Asian Association.
 In her spare time she donates much of her time to nonprofit organizations in the Sacramento community, such as: WEAVE, Women’s Empowermentand the Sacramento Food Bank.

-Kishwer Vikaas: Kishwer is a solo practitioner in immigration law in Sacramento.
+Kishwer Vikaas: Kishwer is a clinical fellow at the McGeorge School of Law Immigration Clinic.
 Before that, she worked with victims of human trafficking and domestic violence at Opening Doors in Sacramento.
 Kishwer obtained her undergraduate degree in English from Temple University and her Juris Doctor from Temple University School of Law.
-She can be reached at firstname.lastname@example.org.
+She can be reached at email@example.com.

 Mira Patel: Mira is an attorney for the Franchise Tax Board.
 Prior to law school Mira spent time with international organizations including International Volunteer and Squalor to Scholar where she helped underprivileged children in India obtain basic education.
 Mira received her undergraduate degree in Legal Studies at University of California, Berkeley and her Juris Doctorate from the University of the Pacific, McGeorge School of Law.